curlyjason/AMPfg10/README.md

       - Baking fixtures with data works through console

 # Plan
 - Click around to see how app survived deprecation fixes
+   - write tests for code that fails
 - Search out php changes
+- It would be best to get testing working on amp-fg so I could write tests that pass in legacy mode, then move them in to fg10 form conformation during refactoring.
+   - the alternative is to take html-grabs and debugs from amp-fg to use as `expected` data for the tests.
+- Record any schema changes!!!
+    - Make a table definition file for amp-fg version so it can be diff'd against a matching file for fg10

 ## Found errors
-- Putting an item on the card yields error
+- Putting an item on the cart yields error
    - >Database Error
    >
    >Error: SQLSTATE[42000]: Syntax error or access violation: